sreramk/quick_sortExample/README.md

-# quick_sortExample
-A simple implementation of quicksort algorithm.
+# A simple example for quick sort algorithm